Renan0211/open-banking-front-end/README.md

 	- React-Bootstrap
 - Bootstrap
 - Axios

+For this project I have decided to use a stack that is appropriate for the project but also one that I'm familiarized with.
+This way, the project will be able to run reliable and stable, but, at the same time it will alow me to show my programming logic and how I write my code, using some of my favorite technologies.

 In the front-end of this project i opted to use **React**, since i'm really used to this framework and his ability to manage and pass data throughout the pages and components will be very useful in this project.
 And since it's a project with a short deadline i will also be using **Bootstrap** and React-Bootstrap for helping with the styling of this project, since I'm not very creative with this sort of thing.